 ……..what will happen to the children?

-People believe in solution centric thinking will be more towards futuristic approach and would think something like:
+People believe in solution-centric thinking will be more towards the futuristic approach and would think something like:

 ……..I am 25 years old now, so I can do this course which would help me to get a good job……..I can do a side business.

-Such thinking is align on the way to future.
-They make decisions and believe in actions, but problem centric thinking just brings more problems to them and harm to their life, plus brings depression, illness, frustration.
+Such thinking is aligned on the way to the future.
+They make decisions and believe in actions, but problem-centric thinking just brings more problems to them and harm to their life, plus brings depression, illness, frustration.